Yorick Smythies: University

 Smythies also became a close friend to Wittgenstein.
 They conducted an intense written correspondence (most of it now thought lost).
 And Smythies was, with a few other former students, at Wittgenstein's bedside around the time of his death.

+In early 1940 Smythies filed for a military exemption as a conscientious objector, with Wittgenstein writing a letter on his behalf.
+He received a full exemption and during the war would work for the Nuffield College Social Reconstruction Survey, beginning in 1942.
+He served as a field officer that evaluated the economic prospects of regions in light of the war.
+In 1943, after the survey came to an end, he got a job at the Barnett House Library in Oxford with a recommendation from Wittgenstein.

 Smythies delivered talks to the Cambridge Moral Sciences Club, and taught philosophy part-time at Oxford in 1944 (on the philosophy of George Berkeley).
 Oets Kolk Bouwsma recalls Wittgenstein saying, in a 1949 conversation at Cornell, that "Smythies will never get a lectureship.
 He is too serious."
 And, indeed, though Smythies did go on to teach philosophy for Oxford's Advanced Student Summer Courses between 1955 and 1957, he never became a professional lecturer and worked mainly as a librarian (latterly at the department of social studies at the University of Oxford).

 And although he wrote philosophy of his own, some intended for publication, only a review of Bertrand Russell's History of Western Philosophy is known to have been published during his lifetime.
 Smythies' review of the History was, as Ray Monk records, particularly "scathing" (and one Russell kept a copy of).
 Wittgenstein told Smythies he had read the review, writing "and it isn’t bad."